 We've learned a thing or two over the years.
 Here are our best tips and our favorite recipes.

-Grilled Cheese Defined
+Grilled Cheese, Defined

-Before we get to the specifics, we need to set up a few parameters as to the definition.
+Before we get to the specifics, we need to set up a few parameters relevant to the definition.
 Exactly what is and what isn't a grilled cheese, anyway?
 Obviously, cheese and bread must be involved, as well as some form of heat.
 But does an open-faced Reuben count?
 Or how about a Mexican pambazo, dipped in sauce and griddled, with a million other ingredients?

 We've thought long and hard about this, and there are a few basic rules that we think everyone can agree upon.